mrasoahaingo/react-universally/README.md

 __Warning:__ This is a destructive behavior - it modifies your actual source files.
 Please make sure you commit any existing changes to your src before running this command.

+### `npm run test`

+Launches the Jest CLI and begins running tests.
+All Jest configuration is handled within the `package.json`.

 ## Troubleshooting ##